GeneralWhere and how do I pay my bill?

 Why didn’t you finish marking my waterline all the way to my house?

 If you believe a water service does not exist at your new property, you should contact us to confirm that you, in fact, do not have a service.
 If it is determined that you do not have an existing service on your property, you will need to hire a contractor to install a new service.
 Please keep in mind that only KWD personnel (or an approved contractor) are allowed to tap into our live water mains.
 A tapping fee will be administered for all taps based on the size of the tap.
-You will also need to visit our business office at 6 Cool Street to apply for water service.
-Is there fluoride in the KWD drinking water?
+You will also need to visit our business office at 131 Drummond Ave in Waterville to apply for water service.
+Where does KWD draw water from?

 The KWD’s water source is the West Basin of China Lake.
 The water travels from China Lake to our treatment plant where it is filtered and disinfected.
 From there it travels by gravity through our transmission line to our main pumping station on Western Avenue in Waterville where it is pumped out to our customers.
 What do the colored paint marks on the ground and flags in the ground represent?

 Anytime someone digs in the ground they must notify DigSafe.
 After notifying Dig Safe, contractors and/or property owners must wait 72 hours before digging (excluding weekends and legal holidays.)
 During this time, utility representatives must mark their lines within the designated area.
 The following uniform color code system is used to identify the buried infrastructure: